akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 This can be achieved automatically when `ReplicatedSharding` is used and direct replication of events is enabled as described in @ref[Direct Replication of Events](#direct-replication-of-events).
 When each written event is forwarded to the other replicas it will trigger them to start if they are not already started.

+## Examples

+More examples can be found in @ref[Replicated Event Sourcing Examples](./replicated-eventsourcing-examples.md)

 ## Journal Support

 For a journal plugin to support replication it needs to store and read metadata for each event if it is defined in the @apiref[PersistentRepr]